 When Galveston Met Zaui

-Charles also noticed that prime time (9:00 -11:00 am) was creating the highest demand and completely throwing the day off balance.
+Charles also noticed that prime time (9:00 -11:00 am) created the highest demand and completely threw the day off balance.
 So he introduced a $5 per seat surcharge during peak periods.
 “This balances it out,” he says.
-“Some people want to save money, so they will take a little later shuttle.
+“Some people want to save money so that they will take a little later shuttle.
 This opens the seat for someone that really needs to get to the airport and doesn’t mind paying the additional $5.00.”

 “Don’t be afraid of the software,” he warns.
-“You may not understand it all at the beginning but you learn and it gets easier.
-It was difficult to comprehend all the things it could do, but we quickly found it was a system we could grow into.
-Zaui could allow us to scale.”
-He adds.
+“You may not understand it all at the beginning, but you learn, and it gets easier.
+It wasn’t easy to comprehend all the things it could do, but we quickly found a system we could grow into.
+Zaui could allow us to scale,” he adds.

 How to be Effective at Marketing

 “Many of our leads come through Facebook groups/communities that talk.
-“More than half of our customers, just book.
+“More than half of our customers book.
 We don’t see them, hear them, or need to talk to them until they arrive at our pickup location,” he says.